Etonogestrel 68mg implant

 Abstract licence: CC BY-NC-ND

-Fertility and Sterility, 2018
+Fertility and sterility, 2018

 Chappell CA, Lamorde M, Nakalema S, et al.